johnoye742/Fiona/README.md

 # Fiona
-Fiona is a friendly chat bot made by John Oye.
+Fiona is a friendly chat bot made with love by John Oye.